-April marks the final month for printers to get their entries in to this year’s state PICAs, with awards dinners taking place in all states in July.
-The Gold winners go through to the National Print Awards.
+Printers have until Friday to get their entries in to this year’s state PICAs, with awards' dinners taking place in July, the winners of which go through to the National Print Awards.

 The global Print & Digital Convention, hosted at Messe Duesseldorf and organised by drupa has been postponed from June to October 20-21, as the pandemic continues to rage through Europe.